 Some downsides of this approach include:

-• Tillage is harmful to soil structure in the long-term
+- Tillage is harmful to soil structure in the long term

-• If you do this without planting a cover crop afterwards, the soil is bare throughout the winter, making it more vulnerable to erosion.
+- If you do this without planting a cover crop afterwards, the soil is bare throughout the winter, making it more vulnerable to erosion.

 Leave them on the soil surface

-One option is to simply leave residues in the garden without tilling them in.
-Ideally, this option would include some method of chopping or cutting residues into smaller pieces to help them break down more quickly.
+One option is to leave residues in the garden without tilling them in.
+Ideally, this would include some method of chopping or cutting residues into smaller pieces to help them break down more quickly.
 This can be done with equipment such as a flail mower, or with more low-tech methods like a scythe or pruning shears.

 Benefits:

-• This approach avoids tillage, which is harmful to soil in the long-term.
+- This approach avoids tillage, which is harmful to soil in the long term.

 Downsides:

-• Chopping residues by hand may be time-consuming
+- Chopping residues by hand may be time-consuming

-Remove residues and compost them
+Remove residue and compost it

-Removing residues can be convenient if you have a compost bin nearby that can handle a large amount of biomass.
+Removing residue can be convenient if you have a compost bin nearby that can handle a large amount of biomass.
 Make sure to turn it regularly and add a balanced mix of green and brown materials.

 Benefits:

-• A clean planting surface for fall greens or cover crops.
+- A clean planting surface for fall greens or cover crops.

-• Removing residues may help to prevent diseases on plant residues from overwintering in the soil.
+- Removing residue may help prevent diseases that remain on the residue from overwintering in the soil.

 Downsides:

-• If you compost your residues, you can add the compost back to your soil to mitigate this.
+- If you compost your residues, you can add the compost back to your soil to mitigate this.

 Read more about composting in home gardens.